 RELATED: New Bob Evans owner vows no immediate restaurant closings (January 2017)

 The entire Bob Evans Restaurants chain is under new corporate ownership as of six months ago.

 After announcing the acquisition of Bob Evans Restaurants by Golden Gate Capital in January, the $565 million transaction was finalized in May.
 Golden Gate Capital officials said at the time they would retain the Bob Evans leadership team to guide the transition as they took part of the company private.

 RELATED: Bob Evans Farms has been sold for $1.5 billion (September 2017)

-And just three weeks ago, officials announced that Bob Evans Farms, Inc. — the food company that remained after the sale of the restaurants — would be sold to Post Holdings, Inc. for $1.5 billion.
+And just 2 months ago, officials announced that Bob Evans Farms, Inc. — the food company that remained after the sale of the restaurants — would be sold to Post Holdings, Inc. for $1.5 billion.